 The Four Phase Model of Interest Development

 Triggered situational interest is the first phase of the Four Phase Model of Interest Development.
 The Four Phase Model was a learning development model published by educational psychologists Suzanne Hidi and Ann Renninger in 2006.
-The four phases are as follows:
+The phases are as follows:

 - Triggered Situational Interest